Why is Phishing a Threat to Schools?

 A single convincing email (such as an imitation Microsoft 365 login page) can be enough to compromise a staff account, access sensitive data or spread malware across your network.

-This page explains what phishing is, why it’s such a threat to schools, how to spot it, and what to do if you think you’ve been targeted.
+This page explains what phishing is, why it’s such a danger, how to spot it, and what to do if you think you’ve been targeted.
 It’s designed for teachers, support staff, SLT and governors who want clear, practical guidance.

 For a broader overview of cyber security, visit the Classroom365 Cyber Security for Schools hub.